2014 Federal Quarterly Estimated Tax Payments

 - You may mail your payment with a payment voucher form, Form 1040-ES;

-- You may pay electronically using the Electronic Federal Tax Payment System (EFTPS);
+- You may pay by phone or electronically using the Electronic Federal Tax Payment System (EFTPS);

-- You may pay via electronic funds withdrawal if you are filing 2012 Form 1040 or 1040A electronically; or
+- You may pay via electronic funds withdrawal with your 2013 e-filed return; or

 Generally, if you do not pay enough tax in a timely manner either through withholding or making estimated tax payments, you may be required to pay a penalty.